-Believe it or not, the Belgians are still debating what to do at this late date.
+To no one’s surprise, the Belgians are still debating what to do at this late date.

 But, Belgium has assured its British expats they can stay in place and work without a permit in the event of a no-deal Brexit until 2020.
 That said, Belgium’s offer (like those of all European countries) is based on reciprocity from the UK and can be withdrawn.

 Belgium plans a transitional period through the end of 2020 in which residence rights of British citizens are guaranteed including their right to work without having to get a new work permit.
 (This could change if things go really, really wrong.)